 Then, once the divorce is final, you should get separate car insurance policies.
 Give us a call.
 We represent a variety of insurance companies and can find the protection plan that best fits your new needs and budget.
 That said, if you choose to stay with your current insurance company, you’ll be allowed to keep your credits and discounts for being a “Safe Driver” or a “Continuous Customer” even if you have to apply for a new policy.

 Unfortunately, once you split the policy, you may no longer be eligible for discounts such as the “multiple car discount” or the “homeowner discount” (if you are now renting an apartment.)
-But you may be eligible for an account credit if you buy your renter’s insurance from the same company that handles your auto insurance.
+But you may be eligible for an account credit if you buy your tenant’s insurance from the same company that handles your auto insurance.

 If you have young drivers in your family, you should ensure that your children are covered on at least one, if not both parents’ auto policies, especially if your kids have access to both parents’ cars.
 If they have their “own” car, a car that they drive most frequently, then this car is generally registered and insured in the name of the parent in whose home the child resides most frequently.
 These issues are not always clear-cut so it is best to review the circumstances with your broker so that your insurance company can be consulted to make sure that the coverage is structured properly based on that specific company’s rules.
 Usually, if a child lives more frequently with one parent, then the child should be covered by the insurance policy of that parent.